MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - **C#**: `dotnet run`
     - **Python**: `python ownData.py`

-1. Submit the prompt `Tell me about New York`, and you should see the response referencing your data.
+1. Submit the prompt `Tell me about London`, and you should see the response referencing your data.

 ## Clean up